rebesatt/IncDISCES/README.md

 changes in the stream database or the adopted support threshold.

-Our experiments using real-world data demonstrate that our incremental query discovery reduces the runtimes by up to 1000 times compared to a baseline solution.
+Our experiments using real-world data demonstrate that our incremental query discovery reduces the runtimes by up to 3 orders of magnitude compared to a baseline solution.

 The algorithms can be run with:
 ```